payara/Payara/appserver/monitoring-console/webapp/JS_DOCS.md

 These are additions to the drawing of charts where the drawn content is controlled by a data model computed from the widget `UPDATE`.

 ### Line Chart Background Areas
-Describes the model used to enhance the background of line charts with colored areas on the Y-axis.
+Describes the model used to enhance the background of line charts with coloured areas on the Y-axis.
 The model is processed by a chart plugin to draw additional decorations onto the chart background.

 ```